12 min read

 );

-// Puppeteer: Full-page screenshot for pixel-diff validation
+// Playwright: full-page screenshot for pixel-diff and CLS baseline

 await page.screenshot({

-path: `./artifacts/rendered_validation_${Date.now()}.png`,
+path: `/absolute/path/to/artifacts/rendered_${Date.now()}.png`,

-fullPage: true
+fullPage: true,

 });

-Graceful Degradation & Fallback Routing Protocols
+Graceful Degradation & Fallback Routing

 map $http_user_agent $prerender_backend {